Once properly stated, a problem can be formulated as an objective function

 D‑Wave solvers.

-which is the optimization of an objective function defined over a set of discrete
+optimization, which is the optimization of an objective function defined over a

-a constraint satisfaction problem (CSP) can have various domains, variables,
+example, a constraint satisfaction problem (CSP) can have various domains,

-and constraints.
-Model selection can affect solution performance, so it may
+variables, and constraints.
+Model selection can affect solution performance, so

 Table 10 A Sample of Reference Problems in D‑Wave’s Resources#